sst/sst/www/docs/auth.md

 1. `/auth/google/authorize` initializes the auth flow and redirects the user to Google.
 2. `/auth/google/callback` handles the callback request after the user has been authenticated by Google.
 Make sure to add this URL to Google's OAuth configuration.

-These routes are specific to the provider that you have configured.
+These routes are specific to the provider that you've configured.
 The auth index page, `/auth` shows you exactly the routes that are available.

 :::tip
 Head over to the `/auth` page to check out all the auth routes that are available in your API.
 :::

-Note that this example uses [`Config`](environment-variables.md).
-It allows you to easily manage the secrets in your app.
-You'll need to ensure that the secret is made available to your function.
+Here we are using [`Config`](environment-variables.md) to store the `GOOGLE_CLIENT_ID`.
+We need to ensure that it is made available to our function.

 ```js {5-10} title="stacks/api.ts"
 import { Auth, Config } from "@serverless-stack/resources"